chrfickinger/sublime-redaxo/README.md

 ## Support

 Please direct any feedback via GitHub.
-Thanks for using Redaxo for Sublime.
+Thanks for using Redaxo for Sublime :)